Accounting policies and procedures

 14.17 Inventory of transactions concluded with related parties shall be conducted at the end of the financial year.

-14.18 Inventory of trial balances is conducted in the trial balance information system of state accounting.
-If there are differences between the balances of the university and other submitters of trial balances, the causes shall be identified and adjustments are made.
-If the there are dissenting opinions regarding the balances and the university is sure that its balance is correct, no adjustments are made in the trial balance.
-Members of the consolidation group shall reconcile their balances by quarter.
+14.18 An inventory of trial balances shall be conducted in the state accounting trial balance information system.
+Where differences exist between the balances reported by the university and other entities submitting trial balances, the causes shall be identified and adjustments made where necessary.
+If there are differences of opinion regarding balances and the university determines that its balance is correct, no adjustment shall be made in the trial balance.
+Members of the consolidation group shall reconcile their balances on a quarterly basis..

 15. REPORTING

-15.1 The university shall prepare and submit financial statements and declarations to the Tax and Customs Board, Statistics Estonia, the State Shared Service Centre and other agencies and persons laid down in legislation pursuant to the procedure and by the deadlines set out in the Accounting Act and other legislation.
+15.1 The university shall prepare and submit financial statements and declarations to the Tax and Customs Board, Statistics Estonia, the State Shared Service , and other authorities or persons specified in legislation, in accordance with the procedure and within the deadlines established in the Accounting Act and other applicable legislation.

-15.2 The university shall prepare semi-annual consolidated financial statements as of 30 June.
+15.2 The university shall prepare semi-annual consolidated financial statements as at 30 June.

-15.3 The university shall prepare annual consolidated financial statements as of 31 June.
-The financial statements and notes thereto shall be prepared in compliance with the accounting policies laid down in the Public Sector Financial Accounting and Reporting Guidelines, the Accounting Act and the Accounting Board Guides.
-The financial statements shall be prepared in compliance with the Estonian financial reporting standard.
-The notes to financial statements shall set out all material information on the university’s economic activities.
+15.3 The university shall prepare annual consolidated financial statements as at 31 June.
+The financial statements and the notes thereto shall be prepared in accordance with the accounting principles set out in the Public Sector Financial Accounting and Reporting Guidelines, the Accounting Act, and the Accounting Board Guidelines.
+The financial statements shall be prepared in compliance with the Estonian Financial Reporting Standard.
+The notes to the financial statements shall disclose all material information concerning the university’s economic activities.

 15.4 Consolidated financial statements shall be prepared together with the consolidated entities.
-In the consolidated financial statements, subsidiaries are consolidated line-by-line.
-In the consolidated financial statements, associates are accounted for using the equity method.
-All subsidiaries and associates of the university must follow the university’s accounting principles and submit their reports to the university by the deadlines laid down by the university’s chief accountant.
+In the consolidated financial statements, subsidiaries shall be consolidated on a line-by-line basis.
+Associates shall be accounted for using the equity method.
+All subsidiaries and associates of the university shall apply the university’s accounting policies and submit their reports to the university by the deadlines established by the Chief Accountant.

 15.5 Trial balances prepared as at the end date of the financial year shall correspond to the accounting data presented in the annual report.
-A trial balance is submitted to the trial balance information system of the Ministry of Finance electronically.
+A trial balance is submitted electronically to the trial balance information system of the Ministry of Finance.

-15.6 At the end of a financial year, the following accounting operations shall be performed:
+15.6 At the end of a financial year, the following accounting procedures shall be performed:

-• inventories of assets and liabilities and, if necessary, adjusting entries are made;
+• inventories of assets and liabilities shall be conducted and, where necessary, adjusting entries made;

-• financial statements shall be prepared, which shall comprise the main statements (balance sheet, income statement, cash flow statement and statement of changes in net assets) and notes to the financial statements.
+• financial statements shall be prepared, comprising the primary statements (balance sheet, statement of financial performance, cash flow statement, and statement of changes in net assets) and notes to the financial statements.